pdeljanov/Symphonia/symphonia-core/README.md

 # Symphonia Core

-Core structs, traits, helpers, and more for Symphonia libraries.
+Core structs, traits, helpers, and more for Project Symphonia.

+:musical_note: **Note:** This crate should only be used if developing Project Symphonia decoders and demuxers.
+For other use cases please use the [`symphonia`](https://crates.io/crates/symphonia) crate.

 ## License